valdecircompasso/contalinha/README.md

 The script will display in the console:

 * A summary panel with the total number of files, total lines, blank lines, comment lines, code lines (total - blank - comment), and total size in Kbytes.
-* A statistics panel showing the file count, total lines, blank lines, comment lines, code lines, total size (KB), and percentage of files for each extension type found, sorted by the number of files.
+* A statistics panel showing the file count, total lines, blank lines, comment lines, code lines, **Billable Lines (Total - Blank)**, total size (KB), and percentage of files for each extension type found, sorted by the number of files.

 Additionally, the script will create a CSV file in the same directory where it was executed.
 The filename will follow the format `result_YYYY-MM-DD-HH-MM.csv` (with the current date and time).
 This file will contain:

-1. Statistics by extension.
+1. Statistics by extension (including Billable Lines).
-2. A detailed list of each file found, including its relative path, file type (extension), size in Kbytes, total lines, blank lines, comment lines, and code lines.
+2. A detailed list of each file found, including its relative path, file type (extension), size in Kbytes, total lines, blank lines, comment lines, code lines, and **Billable Lines**.

 ### Updates

+#### May 7, 2025
+* Added "Billable Lines" column to both console and CSV outputs.
+* "Billable Lines" are calculated as Total Lines - Blank Lines.
+* This provides a metric for lines that are not empty, regardless of whether they are code or comments.

 #### April 9, 2025
 * Added warning system for unrecognized file extensions